 Celebrate National Poetry Month and connect with the muse in this fun and casual workshop.

 Use visual media to explore audiences, purposes, and kinds of arguments.

 Use writing organization strategies to enhance clarity and impact.

-Why, What and When to Cite: Thursday, April 12th
+How, What and When to Cite: Thursday, April 18th

-Learn how to format your paper, build your references page, and construct in-text citations.
+Learn how to format your paper, build your References page, and integrate in-text citations.